Signup/Sign In

 The if-else statement is used for this purpose and has several other forms such as if, if-else, if-elif-else, nested if, etc.

-We will learn all these conditional flows in this article.
+We will learn to use all these conditional flows in this article.
 So, let's get started.

 This is the simplest use of a conditional statement that executes only when the specified condition is true.
 The general syntax of this statement is.